fabric8io-images/s2i/java/README.md

-# Fuse Java S2I builder image
+# S2I Java builder image

 This is a S2I builder image for Java builds whose result can be run directly without any further application server.
 It's suited ideally